keras-team/keras-io/examples/keras_recipes/md/tensorflow_numpy_models.md

 <div class="k-default-codeblock">
 ```
+WARNING: All log messages before absl::InitializeLog() is called are written to STDERR
+I0000 00:00:1699476780.568655  331531 device_compiler.h:186] Compiled cluster using XLA!
+This line is logged at most once for the lifetime of the process.

-Mean absolute percent error before training:  422.45343017578125
+Mean absolute percent error before training:  100.00450134277344
-Mean absolute percent error after training: 97.24715423583984
+Mean absolute percent error after training: 100.0

 ```
 </div>
 Great!
 Our model seems to be effectively learning to solve the problem at hand.

 We can also write our own custom loss function using TNP.